 So, how do all these observations interact?

-(A.K.A.
-Where is this dreadful screed going, and what difference does it make to you?
+(In other words: where is this dreadful screed going, and what difference does it make to you?
 Sheesh.
 Writing is hard.)

 My business is built on the relationships I develop with my authors.
 If the bedrock is trust, the foundations are made of respect and mutual understanding.
 Writing this blog goes some way to letting new people know who I am, what I think, and what I value, but there are also other ways I hope to strengthen and develop these foundations.
 One pillar I’ve set up recently is the Flashes of Inspiration contest.
 It’s a way to encourage writers to step forward and show their stuff – fripperies in length, easily manageable, but also deeply craftable.
 At the same time, it’s a way to force me to write on a regular basis – because let me tell you, I find writing hard.
 (I know.
 Shocking.)